helloreindev/xen.db/README.md

 1. **Open**: Any Terminal (Eg. PowerShell, Command Prompt)
 2. **Run**: `npm i xen.db`

+- If you want to be more updated, you can install the dev version instead: `npm i NotMarx/xen.db#dev`

 **Note:** Windows Users Might Need To Do The Following [Additional Steps](https://github.com/JoshuaWise/better-sqlite3/blob/master/docs/troubleshooting.md).

 ##### Mac Platform